Best Small Business Accounting Software in 2023

 - Can’t reconcile bank statements when timing differences exist

 Wave is our recommended free solution for small business accounting and our overall best free accounting software.
 It includes free bookkeeping, invoicing, and expense tracking features, making it a great fit for freelancers and small businesses with simple accounting needs.
+For sole proprietors looking to upgrade accounting software, Wave is one of our favorite alternatives to QuickBooks Self-Employed.

-FreshBooks: Best for Small Service-based Businesses
+FreshBooks: Best for Service Businesses Seeking Project Accounting

 Pros

-- Can compare estimated costs against actual costs
+- Can compare estimated vs actual costs

-- Can send unlimited invoices in all plans
+- Offers unlimited invoices in all plans

 - Has a mobile app for invoicing and accounting